Kallias254/wordpress-setup/README.md

 If using Local by Flywheel, update the Nginx configuration:

 - Edit the `site.conf.hbs` file in `~/Local Sites/bedrock/conf/nginx/`.
-- Set the correct document root to the Bedrock `web` directory:
+- Set the correct document root to the Bedrock `web` directory: root /full/path/to/bedrock/web;